rutrum/convert-case/README.md

 This release is trying to finalize the API for a 1.0.0 release.
 In hindsight, making `Pattern` a function and `Boundary` a struct were poor decisions.
 While trying to add customized behavior, I made it harder to use.
 Luckily, by following the convention that was done with `Case` in 0.8.0, which was providing a struct-variant `Case::Custom`, I can keep the new customization options while reverting back to the enum pattern the library has had since the beginning.

 If you are updating from before 0.7.0, I don't think any changes are necessary.
-If you're coming from 0.8.0,
+If you're coming from 0.7.0 or higher,
 * Change boundaries from constants to enum variants: `Boundary::UPPER_SNAKE` into `Boundary::UpperSnake`
 * Change patterns from functions to enum variants on `Pattern`: `pattern::lowercase` into `Pattern::Lowercase`